George Clinton (funk musician): Personal life

 Clinton married Stephanie Lynn Clinton in 1990.
 In February 2013, after 22 years of marriage, he filed for divorce.

-Clinton is currently married to Carlon Thompson-Clinton, his manager of over 10 years.
+He is now married to Carlon Thompson-Clinton, his manager of more than 10 years.

 On February 1, 2010, Clinton's 50-year-old son, George Clinton Jr., was found dead in his Florida home.
 According to police, he died of natural causes and had been dead for several days.

 Clinton was inducted as an honorary member of Omega Psi Phi on July 30, 2020.

+Clinton received an honorary doctorate of humane letters from Clinton College in Rock Hill, South Carolina, on May 3, 2024.